Superman vs. The Elite: Plot

 Atomic Skull breaks out of prison and is challenged by The Elite with little success.
 Superman arrives and begins to coordinate an attack with the Elite that allows them to emerge victorious, but Atomic Skull is executed by Manchester.
 The Elite inform Superman that, in the interests of peace, they have also killed both the Pokolistani and Bialyan leaders, and regard Superman's adverse reaction as a declaration of war.

 Superman informs the Elite that he is willing to fight them, but away from the civilian populace.
-Bunny teleports both parties to the Moon, and broadcasts the fight worldwide.
+Black teleports both parties to the Moon, and broadcasts the fight worldwide.
 While Superman is able to withstand and counter the attacks of Coldcast, Menagerie and Hat, he is brought to his knees by Manchester's telekinetic attack.
 Coldcast unleashes a massive blast of electromagnetic energy, seemingly obliterating Superman.
 Moments later, the disconcerted voice of Superman begins to taunt the Elite, stating that he has finally been convinced that he needs to start killing villains - beginning with the Elite.

-Reappearing in a blur of movement, Superman begins to take out the Elite one by one; first, he injects Menagerie with a poison before suffocating The Hat with a super-speed generated whirlwind.
+Reappearing in a blur of movement, Superman begins to take out the Elite one by one; first, he injects Menagerie with a poison before suffocating the Hat with a high-speed whirlwind.
 Against Coldcast's wishes, Manchester teleports them to Metropolis, hoping to use the innocent civilians as cover before Superman seemingly throws Coldcast into orbit.
 Reappearing before an increasingly desperate Manchester, Superman is once again attacked, but the assault fails to harm him.
-He uses his heat vision to lobotomise Manchester, stripping him of his powers.
+He uses his heat vision to "lobotomize" Manchester, stripping him of his powers.

 Believing his death to be seconds away, Manchester tells Superman that the world knows he is no better than they are and thus unable to be trusted.
-However, Superman reveals that The Elite were not killed but transported to the Fortress of Solitude and stripped of their power.
-The people of Earth realize that violence and killing were incompatible with the tenets of justice, and ultimately accept that Superman's methods are in the best interests of all of mankind.
+However, Superman reveals that the Elite were not killed but transported to the Fortress of Solitude and stripped of their power.
+The people of Earth realize that violence and killing were incompatible with the tenets of justice, and accept that Superman's methods are in the best interests of humanity.